thegetty/bronze-guidelines/content/intro.md

 These different elements may (but not always)

--   form a complex structure like a skeleton ({% ref 'fig-031, fig-032, fig-033' %}) bound together by various means (for instance {% def "welding" %}, twisting, or entwining with finer wires, {% ref 'fig-034' %});
+-   form a complex structure like a skeleton ({% open 'fig-031, fig-032, fig-033' %}) bound together by various means (for instance {% def "welding" %}, twisting, or entwining with finer wires, {% open 'fig-034' %});

 -   extend down into the base;

 -   protrude beyond the core and model into the refractory mold, therefore serving the dual function of core support.

 Not all sculptures necessitate armatures.
 And any kind of armature can act as core support if it extends from the core into the refractory mold.
 The armature in a cast bronze may be preserved to serve as a structural/mounting function post-casting, depending on the shape of the sculpture and location of the armature.
-Iron left inside an outdoor bronze may cause damage due to expansion of the iron as it rusts ({% ref 'fig-149' %}).
+Iron left inside an outdoor bronze may cause damage due to expansion of the iron as it rusts ({% open 'fig-149' %}).

 {% figuregroup "3", "fig-031, fig-032, fig-032, fig-034" %}